janelia-flyem/dvid/README.md

     % cmake -D BUILDEM_DIR=/path/to/buildem/dir ..

 You can specify a particular storage engine for DVID by adding a `-D DVID_BACKEND=...` option to the above cmake command.
-It currently defaults to `basholeveldb` (the Basho-tuned leveldb).
+It currently defaults to `basholeveldb` (the Basho-tuned leveldb) but could be run with the `lmdb` setting to install [Lightning MDB](http://symas.com/mdb/).

 ### Making and testing DVID